Algoma Steel: Power generation and supply

+Criticism

+Air Quality

+Algoma has exceeded provincial air quality standards with permission from Ontario’s Ministry of the Environment, Conservation and Parks (MECP).
+In 2023, Algoma had three regulatory exemptions: two for carcinogenic air pollutants, benzene and benzo(a)pyrene, and another for particulate matter.
+These site-specific standards permit the company to exceed annual air quality limits.

 Current status

 Algoma currently is the second largest steel producer in Canada.
 It is the largest employer in Sault Ste.
 Marie and currently has 2800 employees at the main plant.
 Algoma now produces hot and cold rolled steel (i.e. sheet and plate).

 Algoma's products are used in the automotive, construction, energy, manufacturing, pipe and tube, and steel distribution industries.